-A wisdom tooth is the last molar ( back tooth ) that comes into the mouth.
-The tooth generally erupts between 18-21 years of age.
-However, in some of you this tooth may be missing ( when the tooth is not formed at all ) or when it is present, may not erupt into the mouth properly.
+A wisdom tooth is the last molar ( back tooth ) that comes into your mouth.
+The wisdom tooth generally erupts between 18-21 years of age.
+However, in some of you this tooth can be missing ( when the tooth is not formed at all!!! ) or when it is present, it may not erupt into the mouth properly.
 The tooth is more commonly “stuck” in the bone because of lack of space in the jaws for its eruption.
 This condition is called impaction.

-When a wisdom tooth is impacted, the tooth remains covered by the gums.
-Any infection in the gums covering the tooth leads to pain.
+When a wisdom tooth is impacted, your tooth remains covered by the gums.
+Any infection in the gums covering the tooth, leads to pain.
 You have to visit a dentist, who will prescribe medication and advise removal.

-If, at the time of pain you cannot access a dentist, you can try some home remedies for temporary pain relief before a wisdom tooth extraction
+If you have a wisdom tooth pain you cannot access a dentist, you can try some home remedies for temporary pain relief before a tooth extraction

 This is one of the easiest and the most effective way to relieve wisdom tooth pain.
 To a glass of warm water add a table spoon of water.
 Rinse your mouth for several minutes and then spit out.
 Repeat the process every few hours till the pain subsides.
 Also after every rinse massage the area with your fingers with a slight pressure.
 This helps relieve pain.

 If the wisdom tooth pain is due to a swelling, applying an ice pack may help.
 You can use a commercially available ice pack or just wrap a few ice cubes in a towel and place it on the affected area.
 Cold compression may help relieve inflammation.

 Cloves/ clove oil